approach0/docs/src/usage.md

 Other commands are utility or exporting commands to be used by search engine users (e.g. `searchd/run/searchd.out`).

-Here we only list a few commands that are considered important commands and accomplish certain useful functionality.
+Here we only list a few commands that are considered important commands and they offer useful functionalities.

 In general, you can issue `command -h` in most important commands to see its command line options and usage description.